Opel Corsa: Corsa D (S07; 2006)

 The Corsa D was created using a new version of the SCCS platform, which was co-developed by General Motors/Opel and Fiat, and is also employed by the 2005 Fiat Grande Punto.
 The first official pictures of the Corsa D were released by Opel in May 2006.
 In the United Kingdom, What Car? awarded it 2007 Car of the Year.
 The Corsa D placed second in the European Car of the Year for 2007, only behind the Ford S-Max.

 The Corsa D is available in both three- and five-door versions and marketed as the Vauxhall Corsa in the United Kingdom.
 The same engines sizes from the Corsa C were available at launch, although the 1.3 L CDTI and 1.7 L CDTI engines were upgraded, with power ranging from 75 PS to 125 PS.

 The 192 PS OPC/VXR version went on sale in the beginning of 2007, with a 1.6 L turbocharged petrol engine powering the front wheels.

-The 75 PS 1.3 CDTI engine was updated in the middle of 2007 to bring CO_{2} levels to just 119 g/km, meaning that twelve months' Vehicle Excise Duty in the United Kingdom costs £30 and is eligible for the Plan 2000E (a rebate of €2000 in the purchase of a new car) in Spain.
+The 75 PS 1.3 CDTI (actual displacement was 1.25 litres) engine was updated in the middle of 2007 to bring CO_{2} levels to just 119 g/km, meaning that twelve months' Vehicle Excise Duty in the United Kingdom costs £30 and is eligible for the Plan 2000E (a rebate of €2000 in the purchase of a new car) in Spain.

 The Corsa D was briefly available in Australia under the Opel brand name, rather than as a Holden as the Corsa B and C had previously been, during Opel's short-lived foray into the Australian market.
 Less than a year after launching, Opel Australia announced it was ceasing operations, removing the Corsa from the Australian market.

 The Corsa D was never available in Japan, as Yanase had stopped importing the Opel Vita in April 2004, due to declining sales.
 Opel withdrew altogether from the Japanese market in December 2006, due to low sales the previous year.

 At an early stage of the Corsa D's development in 2004, Dietmar Finger was tasked to design the outer panel for the glove box in the Corsa.
 Allegedly, his son suggested drawing a shark instead.
 The designer managed to hide it so well, on the hinge of the glove compartment that it was never removed, and featured on all production models.
 The custom of having a shark graphic in the interior continued for other Opel cars even after Opel has been taken over by PSA.